-Control Arms and Zambia hosted an informal lunch at First Committee to discuss new research and present a paper on how the Arms Trade Treaty (ATT) offers opportunities to the address the violent nexus between wildlife crime and illicit arms trafficking.
+Control Arms and Zambia hosted an informal lunch at UNGA First Committee to discuss new research by Matthew Bolton of Pace University, on how the Arms Trade Treaty (ATT) can address the violent nexus between wildlife crime and illicit arms trafficking.
 The report was well received by representatives of African states that have been affected by wildlife crime, highlighting the importance of the issue and the willingness to cooperate and use existing provisions to address it in a creative way.

 Recent years have seen an unprecedented rate of wildlife crime and poaching activities specifically the slaughter of large mammals. more than 100, 000 elephants have been killed by poachers in the past five years and the number of rhinos poached has increased every year for the past six years.
 For this reason, it is imperative to use the existing legislation and international provisions in order to address these issues and challenges.

 The report offers specific advice to policymakers and advocates about how to use the ATT framework to assess and mitigate the risks of arms being diverted to poaching networks.
 Additionally, the report also presents the negative impacts that the militarization of wildlife protection and anti-poaching efforts can have on local communities due to the the increased presence of arms.
 In many places, there has been an arms race between wildlife services and poachers, resulting in disturbing effects on human rights.